Hydr8gon/NooDS/README.md

 ### Compiling for Switch
 To compile for the Switch, you'll need to install [devkitPro](https://devkitpro.org/wiki/Getting_Started) and the `switch-dev` package.
 You can then run `make -f Makefile.switch` in the project root directory to compile.

+### Compiling for Vita
+To compile for the Vita, you'll need to install [Vita SDK](https://vitasdk.org/).
+You can then run `make -f Makefile.vita` in the project root directory to compile.

 ### Compiling for Android
 To compile for Android, the easiest way would be to use [Android Studio](https://developer.android.com/studio).
 You'll also need to install the [Android NDK](https://developer.android.com/studio/projects/install-ndk) for compiling native code.
 Alternatively, you can use the [command line tools](https://developer.android.com/studio#command-tools); use `sdkmanager` to install `build-tools`, `cmake`, `ndk-bundle`, `platform-tools`, and `platforms;android-29`, and set an `ANDROID_SDK_ROOT` environment variable to the folder containing `cmdline-tools`.
 You should then be able to compile by running `./gradlew assembleRelease` in the project root directory.